Nancy Pelosi wields Bible, quotes Bush, Obama in response to Trump

 CLICK HERE TO GET THE FOX NEWS APP

-On Tuesday, the president doubled down on his commitment religious freedom with an executive order that a senior administration official told Fox News was meant to protect “people of faith around the world.”
+On Tuesday, the president doubled down on his commitment to religious freedom with an executive order that a senior administration official told Fox News was meant to protect “people of faith around the world.”

 “This executive order fully integrates the president’s vision – a vigorous defense of international religious freedom rights for all – into key aspects of United States foreign policy,” White House aide Kellyanne Conway said.
 “Yet again, President Trump is taking a decisive action to keep his promise to people of faith around the world.”